evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 ## User interface and control

-The  screen behind the steering wheel integrated into the dashboard is 12 inches large and has a 1920 x 720 pixels resolution.
-The touch screen on the dashboard's center  is 12,4 inches large and has a 2880 x 1080 pixels resolution.
+The  screen behind the steering wheel integrated into the dashboard is 12 inches large.
+The touch screen on the dashboard's center  is 12,3 inches large.

 <figur>